No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits

 Now,

 So we can choose $V_1 = \id$ and $V_i = \big( \prod_{j<i} U_j \big)^\dag$ such that

 Hence, proved.
-If the automorphism has multiple permutation cycles of size $p$ then the above procedure can be carried out independently for each cycle of permuted qubits since they must be disjoint. \\ \\ Given Lemma 6, we can construct an equivalent stabilizer code to the one with the logical Bell gate by choosing its stabilizer group to be $V^\dag \: \mathcal{S}\: V $ where $\mathcal{S}$ is the stabilizer group of the original code.
+If the automorphism has multiple permutation cycles of size $p^m$ then the above procedure can be carried out independently for each cycle of permuted qubits since they must be disjoint.

+Given Lemma 6, we can construct an equivalent stabilizer code to the one with the logical Bell gate by choosing its stabilizer group to be $V^\dag \: \mathcal{S}\: V $ where $\mathcal{S}$ is the stabilizer group of the original code.
 Then for the equivalent code,

-Thus, $V^\dag U' V$ is an automorphism for the new code.
-Moreover, the logical gate implemented by $V^\dag U' V$ for the new code must satisfy the two properties of the Bell gate.
+Thus, $V^\dag U V$ is an automorphism for the new code.
+Moreover, the logical gate implemented by $V^\dag U V$ for the new code must satisfy both the properties of the Bell gate.
 In addition, $V^\dag U V$ is just a permutation of physical qubits.
 In the next Lemma we show that a physical gadget which is just a permutation can never satisfy the second property.